root-project/root/docbook/minuit2/Minuit2.md

 two-way strategy was imposed:

--   a minimal required interface with minimum interaction with M objects and with appropriate usage of the standard library (STL): the user’s implementation of the FCNBase class, initial parameter values and uncertainties are provided by the to M user via std::vectors.
+-   a minimal required interface with minimum interaction with M objects and with appropriate usage of the standard library (STL): the user's implementation of the FCNBase class, initial parameter values and uncertainties are provided by the to M user via std::vectors.